namora-fernando/pet-clinic-sql-analysis/README.md

 - Time series plot of license activity using `license_date_created`
 - Correlation between pet type and license status
 - Add dashboard with Streamlit or Tableau for interactive exploration

+## 📌 Notes

+- This project assumes the notebook is run locally.
+Make sure `data/` folder exists with required files.
+- Output cells are preserved for clarity — do not clear outputs before exporting to HTML or PDF.